Code-Institute-Submissions/milestone-project-98/README.md

 3. Customer Testimonials Carousel

-   - The carousel displays three customer testimonials to provide users with an insight into what other customers who have visited the cafe thought of it.
+   - The carousel displays three customer testimonials to provide users with an insight into what other customers thought of the cafe.

 4. Menu Cards

-   - The menu cards provide users with information about each item on the menu including an image, the price and whether the item is gluten-free or vegan.
+   - The menu cards provide users with information about each item on the menu including an image of the item, it's price and icons to show whether the item is gluten-free or vegan.

 5. Nutritional Information Modal

    - The modal provides users with nutritional information about the menu item.

-6. Google Map and Address
+6. Google Map

-   - This displays the cafe's location on a map so that customers can see where it is located and plan how to get to it.
+   - This displays the cafe's location on a map so that customers can see where it is located.

 7. Contact us form